ItsJustThomas/trmnl-anki/README.md

 #### `refresh_rate`

 This is the rate in seconds that the add-on will fetch and send data to the TRMNL server.
-It does not effect how often the TRMNL device refreshes its screen.
+It does not affect how often the TRMNL device refreshes its screen.
 It has a hard-coded minimum of 300 seconds to avoid rate limiting from TRMNL's server.
 To help aid initial setup, you can force the add-on to refresh in the Anki menu under `Tools > Refresh TRMNL` (This can still be affected by the rate limiting).

 #### `plugins`